Azerbaijan–Turkey relations: Military relations

 Military cooperation between Azerbaijan and Turkey first emerged in 1992, with an agreement signed between the two governments on military education and weapon equipment and deals to help strengthen the bond between the two nations.
 Since then, the Azerbaijani and the Turkish governments have closely cooperated on defense and security.
 The Training and Education Center of the Armed Forces was established in accordance with the protocol which was signed between Azerbaijan and the Turkish Armed Forces on 5 April 2000.

 In June 2010, Azerbaijani military company Azersimtel announced that it had reached an agreement with the Turkish Mechanical and Chemical Industry Corporation (MKE) on launching a joint military facility.
 According to Turkish Defense Minister Vecdi Gonul, Turkish military assistance to Azerbaijan exceeded $200 million in 2010.
 In the first stage of production, the company is expected to produce military arms venture for the Azerbaijani Armed Forces.

 In December 2010, both countries signed a range of treaties that makes each other a guarantor in case of an attack by foreign forces.
 The Treaty would enter into force upon the exchange of instruments of ratification and valid for 10 years.
 In addition, the term extended for another 10 years if in the last 6 months, there is no notification to terminate the treaty.

 More than 20 Turkish defense industry companies have co-operative and commercial relations with Azerbaijan.

-On January 29, 2013, TAKM (Organization of the Eurasian Law Enforcement Agencies with Military Status) was formed as an intergovernmental military law enforcement (gendarmerie) organization of three Turkic countries (Azerbaijan, Kyrgyzstan and Turkey) and Mongolia.
+On 29 January 2013, TAKM (Organization of the Eurasian Law Enforcement Agencies with Military Status) was formed as an intergovernmental military law enforcement (gendarmerie) organization of three Turkic countries (Azerbaijan, Kyrgyzstan and Turkey) and Mongolia.

-Aliyev stated in 13 August 2020 that they wanted to benefit from the Turkish defense industry and that Turkey was Azerbaijan's most important defense industry partner.
+Aliyev stated on 13 August 2020 that they wanted to benefit from the Turkish defense industry and that Turkey was Azerbaijan's most important defense industry partner.
 He also stated that Turkey was the first country to provide full support to Azerbaijan against Armenia's attacks.

 Azerbaijani Defense Minister Colonel General Zakir Hasanov announced that in 2021 the Azerbaijani Armed Forces will take the Turkish military as a model and will be organized accordingly.
 Military cooperation between Turkey and Azerbaijan evolved into a very high-level cooperation after the 2020 Karabakh war.
 The two armed forces adopted a common approach in terms of weapons, tactics, and intelligence.
 During this period, the Azerbaijani army entered a transition phase from a Soviet-style structure to NATO standards.
 The two armies later held a joint exercise on the Iranian border.

-While serving in the Turkish Armed Forces with the rank of Lieutenant General, Bahtiyar Ersay was transferred to the Azerbaijani Army on December 15, 2022 and was appointed as an advisor to the Azerbaijani Minister of Defense.
+While serving in the Turkish Armed Forces with the rank of Lieutenant General, Bahtiyar Ersay was transferred to the Azerbaijani Army on 15 December 2022 and was appointed as an advisor to the Azerbaijani Minister of Defense.
 Until this date, Ersay served as the commander of the 7th Corps based in Diyarbakır in the Turkish Armed Forces.
 It was the first time in the history of the Turkish Armed Forces that an active-duty Turkish general was transferred to another army.